What to know

 On the Safari screen that appears, scroll down to the “Privacy & Security” section and turn on the Require Face ID to Unlock Private Browsing toggle.

-Safari will now be enabled with the new feature and will ask you to reveal your face for a Face ID scan every time you open a private tab on the app.
+Safari will now be enabled with the new feature and will ask you to reveal your face for a Face ID scan whenever you open a private tab on the app.

 Once you’ve enabled the “Require Face ID to Unlock Private Browsing” feature inside Settings, you can take this feature for a trial run by opening the Safari app on your phone.